Rancor38/monster/README.md

 ![alt text](https://github.com/Rancor38/monster/blob/main/proposal/wireframes/Wireframe%203.png?raw=true)

 ## APPROACH TAKEN
 I started off with a page for pseudocode and user-stories.
-I usually place these into the opplication, but here I put a lot of it into my project proposal, and used wireframes as a guide for components.
+I usually place these into the application, but here I put a lot of it into my project proposal, and used wireframes as a guide for components.

 In the end I created 5 componants that plug into the App component: About, Cards, Header, Stats, and Breakline.
 Breakline was the last of these components to implement, and it is the begining of a course to break down the Stats component into more sub-components down the line.